Georgia State Route 280: History

 In northwest Atlanta, Georgia 280 was known as Hightower Road, but was renamed in 1996 to honor Hamilton E. Holmes.
 The Hightower MARTA station was likewise renamed as Hamilton E. Holmes station.
 Wayne Williams, suspected perpetrator of the Atlanta murders of 1979-1981, was pulled over by police on the Jackson Parkway Bridge over the Chattahoochee River in 1981: officers were staking out the bridge expecting the killer to dump a body into the river, and his car's presence on the bridge coincided with an officer hearing a loud splash; a body washed up several days later.
-Williams was convicted of that and one other murder in 1982, but maintains his innocence in those and the other Atlanta murders.
+Williams was convicted of that and one other murder in 1982.